 Hospital financial assistance helps you pay for needed medical treatment.
-Health providers offer discounted care to patients who meet certain income thresholds and sometimes asset requirements.
-Income requirements to qualify for hospital financial assistance can vary from $18,864 to $262,000, with the median policy income threshold being between $78,600 and $104,800 for a family of 4.
+Health providers offer discounted care to patients who meet certain income and sometimes asset requirements.
+Income requirements to qualify for hospital financial assistance can vary from $18,864 to $262,000, but generally stay between $78,600 and $104,800 for a family of 4.

 When determining if a patient qualifies for financial assistance, hospitals may also choose to look at monetary asset value.
-This generally does not include retirement accounts, pensions, or their primary residence — only assets that can be easily converted to cash.
+This generally does not include retirement accounts, pensions or their primary residence — only assets that can be easily converted to cash.
 The general requirement is that they will consider 50% of monetary asset value after $10,000.
 About 25% of policies have no asset requirement.

-The type of the discount usually comes in three forms: (1) free care (called Charity Care), (2) medicare, medicaid or government provider rate, or (3) discount off of hospital sticker prices (gross charges before discount) or amounts generally billed (AGB) (which is the average reimbursement for that service from all payers).
+The type of the discount usually comes in three forms: (1) free care (also called Charity Care), (2) Medicare, Medicaid or government provider rate or (3) discount off of hospital sticker prices (gross charges before discount) or amounts generally billed (AGB), which is the average reimbursement from all payers.

 Clinic Price Check makes it easy to check if you qualify.
 Use our financial assistance calculator, and let us do the work for you.

-Do note the Affordable Care Act mandated that all hospitals must provide you a rate less than the amounts generally billed (AGB) if you qualify for financial assistance.
+Do note the Affordable Care Act mandated that all hospitals must provide you a rate less than the AGB if you qualify for financial assistance.
 You can always ask a hospital for the AGB discount rate to compare to the price that you received.

 Monetary Asset Value:Some hospitals consider assets when determining if you qualify for financial assistance.
 In general, monetary asset value does not include non-monetary assets or retirement accounts, pensions and the like.
 Hospitals generally consider 50% of asset value after $10,000.